-The Unflappable Princess Anne: How the Queen's Daughter Dealt With a Kidnap Attempt, Divorce, Diana & the Title ''Her Royal Rudeness''
+Princess Anne's Unique Royal World: How She Deftly Handled a Kidnap Attempt, Divorce and Princess Diana

 Even Anne, for all her lack of affection for Diana, had considered telling Charles—who had resumed his affair with Camilla—that he was behaving abominably toward his wife, according to Tina Brown's The Diana Chronicles.
 That didn't stop Anne, though, from inviting old friend Andrew Parker-Bowles to be her guest at the Royal Ascot that year.

-"You see them together at Royal Ascot every year and they are best friends," royals writer Phil Dampier told the IB Times UK last year.
+"You see them together at Royal Ascot every year and they are best friends," royals writer Phil Dampier told the IB Times UK in 2017.
 "He was her first love and their bond goes very deep.
 It was a weird royal set-up which Diana went into not realizing the depth of the relationships."

 Nicholas Read/Shutterstock